davelester/spotifont/README.md

 Chrome, Firefox

 ### Bugs, Quirks, Easter Eggs
-The auto complete on the homepage currently has a bug in it.
-It doesn't dynamically pull all the exisiting tags because our own API doesn't support that yet.
+* Tag autocomplete has a bug and doesn't dynamically pull all the exisiting tags because our own API doesn't support that yet.
 We placed some static values in it for now.
+* Controlled Vocab faceted browse buttons are actually reversed.
+They should all be depressed by default.

 ## Examples of Search API
 We needed a structured way to query and parse font data, so we created the Spotifont search API.
 The API is accessible by visiting ```http://spotifont.herokuapp.com/search/tagname```, where ```tagname``` is the uncontrolled term that's being searched for.